 Whatever being is, God must exhaust it.
 God’s perspective cannot be perspectival.
 His must be the “totalizing perspective” that totalizes.
 If God is God, then he is also the origin (perhaps indirectly) of mind and so there is some relation between perspectival consciousness, and the creator.
 Whatever we take consciousness to be its existence is a part of the overall creation.
 The creation includes everything including our subjectivity.
 Not only that but it is reasonable to suppose there is a relation between consciousness and the material world it seems to sense.
 The outstanding problem of realism, the mystery of its representation of the material world, should not be a mystery at all, even if the mechanism remains unexplained, because God is the source of both.

-If God is God, then being is univocal.
-Matter, mind, values, time, space, and anything else that can be said “to exist” has, ultimately to come from God and be able to interact with God and itself.
+If God is God, then being is univocal except as concerns God himself.
+Matter, mind, values, time, space, and anything else that can be said “to exist” and isn’t God must ultimately originate from God and be able to interact with God and itself.
+Nothing exists that isn’t in someway related to God.
 From the human viewpoint there can be many legitimate joints in reality: past present and future, matter and thought, natural and artifactual kinds, or universals and particulars.
 By contrast God knows every possible joint, and the whole simultaneously.
 Substances, processes and all their relations must all exist and be fully present across all time to God.

-If this is all the case then it is reasonable (rational and warranted) to believe that Principle of Sufficient Reason, self-identity, and non-contradiction apply all the way up the chain of reality to God.
+If this is all the case then it is reasonable (rational and warranted) to believe that the PSR, and the fully determinate logic of self-identity, and non-contradiction apply all the way up the chain of reality to God.
 They are structurally integral to our thought because they are structurally integral to the universe itself.
-In theory God himself could deceive us about this, but such deception would entail a schism in reality, the nature and operation of mind would be effectively incompatible with the rest of creation violating the univocality of being.
+Some suggest that God himself could deceive us about this, but such deception would entail a schism in reality, the nature and operation of mind would be effectively incompatible with the rest of creation violating the univocality of being.
 Such a God, would not be God.

 God is not only able to act, he is free willed absolutely.
 Absolute here means there are no constraints on his action, and free must be in a robust volitional sense.
 God can choose deliberately and purposefully.
 Other than logical consistency there can’t be any limits to both the choice or choices God makes.
 Nothing limits his ability, within (at a particular time and place) or across all time, to act and bring into being (“make real”) that which he desires.
 He must therefore be omniscient, omnipotent, and omnipresent, and all of this notwithstanding that he can elect to self-limit provided self-limitation is not inconsistent with his infinity.
 He might choose (for example) not to act in the material creation throughout all of eternity, but he cannot choose to be unable to act.

 God is, in short, God.
 He can do anything, see anything (whatever “see” means to God), anywhere in time and across time.
 This implies that if there is some point (purpose) to all of what we experience and everything else there is, God knows what that point is.
 Moreover, in some far distant future from a perspective within time, that envisaged end point, God’s purpose, must come to pass!
 I can say more.
 Even that end point is but the completing of a phase for example “perfecting the material universe” (see my essay “Why Free Will”).
 God must have further purposes, infinitely many.
-All the foregoing, as best I can express at this point, follows from the necessity of God’s being infinite, willed, and internally self-consistent.
-These, in turn, imply constancy throughout eternity — which at least includes “all of time” whatever that might mean.
+All the foregoing, as best I can express, follows from the necessity of God’s being infinite, willed, and internally self-consistent.
+These, in turn, imply constancy throughout eternity — which at least includes “all of time”, past, present, and future.
 Constancy, in turn, is chosen, freely, by God who knows what it means (omniscience) to “choose for eternity”.
 I want to stress that all of these qualities are theological axioms, a self-consistent system from which we can derive further (theorems) claims.

-If it is axiomatic that “if God is purposeful, his purposes must come to pass”, what the first theorem says is that God must be purposeful and his purposes must be changeless across all time.
-There can be purposelessness in phases of the whole creation.
+There can be purposelessness in phases of the whole creation; purposelessness for a purpose.
 Physical mechanism, the slavish behavior of the physical world described by physical law, is properly purposeless.
 But the existence of this mechanism, as such, cannot be purposeless.

 Purpose and will are two sides of the same coin.
 Even in the limited context of human will, we cannot will anything purposelessly, even if the only purpose we have is merely to exercise will.
-For God to have created anything purposelessly is a logical contradiction because infinity includes purpose as a member of itself.
-A unified God must not only have purpose, but his purposes cannot be contradictory.
-All of God’s purposes must point at some internally consistent outcome.
+For God to have created anything purposelessly would contradict the consistency axiom.
+A unified God must not only have purpose, but his purposes cannot be contradictory; all of God’s purposes must, together, point at some internally consistent outcome.
 Further, his purpose(s) cannot have changed since the beginning of the material world (at least) nor will they change into the indefinite future.
 This does not mean the content of his purposes are all available to our cognitive grasp.
 If today humans can grasp more of God’s purpose (not that they usually do) than the human beings of thousands of years past, it is because our intellectual scope has expanded, not because God’s purposes have ever changed.

 Perfection is much broader than the previous paragraph implies.
 In general phenomena are “more real”, more perfect, the more like God they are.
 Stars and rocks are as real, as much “like God” as stars and rocks can possibly get.
 They don’t get any more real than they already are.
 Minded life is a little more like God by virtue of being in the “minded set” of things in the universe, things that share mind with God.
 Personally minded life is one step closer still.
 Personal mind has a power (several, see “Why Personality”) that non-personal mind lacks, it can elect to be “as much like God as possible”.
 Personal mind can choose that course as a purpose, something animals cannot do.